NetApp/fsxn-config/README.md

 # Deployment and Config Management for FSxN Filesystems
-The repo contains two folders.
-One for deployment with terraform and the second for configuration with ansible.
 As a Cloud Solution Architect for AWS with NetApp I use this code to deploy a complete fsxn filesystem with different volumes for cifs and nfs for demo purposes.
 With that I can easily spin up a demo environment and destroy it afterwards so that I get a quick and cost-effective environment to showcase the solution or do some testings with fsxn.
+You can find examples for the deployment with Cloud Formation and Terraform and the configuration with Ansible.
 Feel free to adapt it according to your needs.

 ## Recent Changes
 ### 15.09.2022